majidasgari/JHazm/README.md

 * You can download [pre-trained tagger and parser models](http://dl.dropboxusercontent.com/u/90405495/resources.zip) for persian and put these models in the `core/src/main/resources` folder of your project.

+# Dependencies
+You must install [this module](https://github.com/majidasgari/text_utils) with maven.

 # Installation and Using

 To make a single jar file run this codes: